mrice/solidity-legal-contracts/README.md

 ## Requirements

 The project was set up using the [Truffle Framework](http://truffleframework.com).
+Make sure you're running truffle **4.1.7**, which uses Solidity version **0.4.23**.

 Make sure you have it installed locally (also, it requires Node).
 You'll like it.
 Truffle is good.

 Also, the test suite uses the newer async/await features of node so you'll need version 9x installed.
 Check your version first: